Happiness Habit Hints For The Holidays

 “When I do my best I can let go of the results knowing I can do no more,” one said.

 “You cannot lie, cheat or steal your way to happiness,” another commented.
 “You can lie, cheat and steal your way to riches, power and position.
-We all know people who do, but none of them seem especially happy.”
+We all know people who do, but none of them seem to be truly happy.”

 For some people money is all important.
 The more they value it, the less happy they seem to be.
 And there are lots of people who have money but no happiness.